reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 supposed to save that user to the database and should be answered with HTTP status 201 and the id of the newly created user.

+We'll store the contract in a file called `shouldSaveUser.groovy` for later usage.

 The details of the DSL can be looked up in the [Spring Cloud Contract Reference](http://cloud.spring.io/spring-cloud-contract/single/spring-cloud-contract.html#_contract_dsl).

 # Create a Client against the API